kyma-incubator/compass/docs/compass/03-01-security.md

 2. Istio verifies the client certificate.
 If the certificate is invalid, Istio rejects the request.
 3. The certificate info (subject and certificate hash) is added to the `Certificate-Data` header.
 4. The OathKeeper uses the Certificate Resolver as a mutator, which turns the `Certificate-Data` header into the `Client-Certificate-Hash` header and the `Client-Id-From-Certificate` header.
 If the certificate has been revoked, the two headers are empty.
-5. The call is then proxied to the Tenant mapping handler, where the `client_id` is mapped onto the `tenant` and returned to the OathKeeper.
+5. The call is then proxied to Tenant Mapping Handler, where the `client_id` is mapped onto the `tenant` and returned to the OathKeeper.
 If the Common Name is invalid, the `tenant` will be empty.
 6. Hydrator passes the response to ID_Token mutator which constructs a JWT token with scopes and tenant in the payload.
 7. The OathKeeper proxies the request further to the Compass Gateway.
 8. The request is forwarded to the Director.